 What is the Job Outlook for Teachers in North Dakota?

-Over the last decade, North Dakota has also seen enormous population growth, which has led to increased enrollment in its public schools.
+Over the last decade, North Dakota has seen significant population growth, which has led to increased enrollment in its public schools.
 According to Ballotpedia, the North Dakota school system (preschool-12) had 101,111 students enrolled in a total of 517 schools in 2013.
 There were nearly 9,000 teachers, or roughly one teacher for every 12 students, which is far below the national average of one to 16.
 Recently, the US Department of Education designated all secondary school content areas in North Dakota as shortage areas.
+This is good news for anyone who wants to become a teacher in North Dakota.
 The areas of greatest shortage are math, science, technical education, agriculture, and foreign language.
 However, hiring teachers has been a struggle, and currently, 20% to 40% of all teachers in North Dakota have been hired from out-of-state.
 State data shows students enrollment grew from approximately 94,000 students in 2009 to more than 104,000 in 2014.
 That is equal to an 11 percent increase in total enrollment.